Jericho1060/du-nested-coroutines/README.md

+# Project closed

+This project is closed, I will not update it anymore.
+It's not abandoned but replaced by a more clean and efficient version with more features.
+You can find it here: https://github.com/Jericho1060/du-lua-framework

 # du-nested-coroutines
  A small script for DU to avoid any CPU load error by using nested coroutines and adapt cycles on the FPS.